Ohio Vice Squad That Arrested Stormy Daniels Now Under FBI Investigation

 The Columbus police union head denied the allegation that politics were behind the arrest.

-Jacobs suspended the 20-member vice units operations early this month for a department review.
+Jacobs suspended the 20-member vice unit’s operations early this month for a department review.